samkaturde/Microtiter-Plate-Data-Visualization/README.md

 # Microtiter Plate Data Visualization
 ## Dependancy : You should have docker install on your machine and should be running
+## Note : I have added one test.csv file in public folder for your reference, you can use it or you can upload another .csv file as well.
 ## Available Scripts

 In the project directory, you can run: